Dog-friendly Utah: Northern

 There may be days when your pooch is a little pooped and would prefer to lounge about or play with pup pals instead of hiking.
 That doesn’t mean you can’t hit the trails yourself, as long as you have great canine daycare and spa options:

 Salt Lake City

 Little Dogs Resort & Salon provides cage-free spa, daycare and lodging services for dogs of less than 30 pounds on more than half an acre of fenced land with grass yards and cozy furniture.
-The Diggity Dog Resort welcomes dogs large and small for doggy daycare, grooming
+The Diggity Dog Resort welcomes dogs large and small for doggy daycare, grooming and boarding.

 Doginhaus has plenty of space to play, as well as daycare, lodging and spa facilities for your four-legged pal.